 Stress can have all kinds of effects on the human body from panic attacks to weight loss and, yes, to hair loss.
-So it is perhaps natural to worry about whether stress can affect your hair transplant particularly if you are the kind who is prone to stress in your daily life.
+So it is perhaps natural to worry about whether stress can affect your hair transplant, particularly if you’re prone to stress in your daily life.

 Excess alcohol intake can cause bleeding or interfere with the blood clotting process .
 Medications, even herbal remedies, can also affect the outcome of any surgical procedure.
-By stopping smoking and/or drinking or at least limiting your intake, you will be giving your transplant the best chance of success.
+By stopping smoking and/or drinking or at least limiting your intake, you will be increasing the chance of a good hair transplant success rate.

 If you are taking any medications, prescribed or otherwise, it is important that you tell the surgeon because these can sometimes interfere with any other medications that your surgeon may prescribe during and after your hair transplant.

-Stress in itself very rarely affects the outcome of a hair transplant however it can affect your mental well-being and as a knock-on effect your physical health can suffer.
+Stress in itself very rarely affects the outcome of a hair transplant.
+However, it can affect your mental well-being.
+As a knock-on effect, your physical health can suffer.
 A certain amount of stress can help you get through a busy day or complete a complex task but excessive stress can impair the body’s ability to heal itself.

-Finally, it goes without saying then that, in the two weeks prior to your procedure, you should try to avoid stressful situations where you can.
+In the two weeks prior to your procedure, you should try to avoid stressful situations where you can.
 Try deep breathing exercises, or even counting to ten, in situations where things are getting on top of you.
-Curb your intake of alcohol and tobacco to create the best chance of complete stress lowering success.
+Curb your intake of alcohol and tobacco to create the best chance of complete stress-lowering success.

 It’s also a good idea to take some downtime after your hair transplant to reduce your stress levels.